cisco-ce/roomos.cisco.com/doc/TechDocs/USBControl.md

 ## Example use of a Third-Party USB input device

 This example shows how to use the keys of a third-party USB input device (e.g., a remote control).
 You can control the standby function, increase and decrease the volume, and control the camera.
-The macro created will listen for relevant events and carry out the associated actions using the API of the room or desk device. *Note: In the command examples below, the text in normal font is entered by you and the text in italics is the response received from the device.*
+The macro created will listen for relevant events and carry out the associated actions using the API of the room or desk device.

 1. Sign in to the room or desk device on SSH.
 You need a local admin user.
 2. Configure the device to allow the use of a third-party USB remote control.